SAP-archive/teched2020-DEV166/exercises/ex2/README.md

      hdi-service-name: ${service-name}
 ```

-As the app will run on a HANA trial instance, the corresponding HANA service needs to be used.
+As the application will run on a HANA trial instance, the corresponding HANA service needs to be used.

 ## ###############################################################

 ## Exercise 2.4  Add Authorization and Trust Management Service (XSUAA)

-The next step is to add the Authorization and Trust Management service to mta.yaml allow user login, authorization and authentication checks.
+The next step is to add the Authorization and Trust Management service to the `mta.yaml` to allow user login, authorization and authentication checks.

 1. In your `mta.yaml` file change the following: